gbtami/pychess-variants/static/docs/Makruk-Guide.md

 ![Bishop](https://github.com/gbtami/pychess-variants/blob/master/static/images/MakrukGuide/Bishop.png?raw=true)

-The bishop moves one step diagonally or one step forward, just like the silver general in shogi.
+The bishop moves one square diagonally or one square forward, just like the silver general in shogi.

 The bishop is a powerful piece for controlling squares immediately in front of it, and for shouldering off enemy forces.
 It is also a good defender around its King.